pgte/metaduck.com-v3/src/content/blog/computational-psychiatry-predictive-coding.md

 ---

-Of course.
-Here is the revised "Further Resources" section with direct links to the materials.

----

 ## Further Resources

 If you're hooked and want to dive deeper into this fascinating field, here are some excellent resources to get you started: